Wearing a Life Jacket or PFD (Personal Floatation Device)

 Inclement Weather: Lightning and Thunderstorms

 Weather changes often and quickly in canoe country, particularly in the North.
 It’s not unheard of to wake up to a sunny day and find yourself in the middle of a storm by afternoon.
 Knowing how to cope will help you stay safe and leave you ready to continue on with the rest of your trip once the bad weather passes.
-Reading Basic Essentials: Weather Forecasting, by Michael Hodgson will help you learn to read the weather, and researching safety will help you stay safe.
+Reading Basic Essentials: Weather Forecasting, by Michael Hodgson will help you learn to read the weather, using common sense and researching safety will help you stay safe.

 Inclement Weather: Wind Storms